Rocket League Mechanics by Rank

 Demos can create match-winning opportunities, so learning to demo or avoid a demo is crucial for Gold rank.

-Basic Powershots and Aerial Basics
+Aerial Basics

 Max-speed ground shots catch opponents off guard.
 Combining this with aerial skills, you can challenge your opponents more consistently.